fractaldotbox/storacha-image-service/README.md

 For best of both worlds, this is a micro CMS to
 1. store assets on filecoin (via storacha), deploy static sites with API & optimized retrieval urls
-2.  elcome end-user to contribute in a decentralized way
+2. Welcome end-user to contribute in a decentralized way

 serving as a demo for
 - storacha's UCAN supporting [Delegated upload flow](https://docs.storacha.network/concepts/architecture-options/#delegated)